-- It won’t forget you; the AirTouch features UltraSoft memory foam.
+The AirTouch features UltraSoft memory foam.
 And they’re not kidding when they say it’s soft!
 The memory foam means it will mold to your face’s shape so your CPAP mask becomes as comfortable as your spot on the couch thanks to day-after-day usage.

-- Flexible; the frame is soft and pliable.
+The frame is soft and pliable.
 So not only do you never need to rest your head against a rigid structure, you also have a frame that will adapt itself to your face and head.
 When looking for a comfortable mask, this type of thing is vital.

-- On and off in no time; the mask can be disconnected without needing to remove the tubing.
+The mask can be disconnected without needing to remove the tubing.
 The quick release elbow means you can get up and down in the night without it being a mission to disconnect and then reconnect.

-- Comfort for her; the AirTouch F20 has a ‘for her’ mask.
+The AirTouch F20 has a ‘for her’ mask.
 This is designed to give all the features of the mask but for smaller facial features.
 It also comes with the color option of lavender, if that is something which checks your boxes.

 What we don’t like:

-- Too big for some?; the full-face mask offers incredible levels of treatment.
+The full-face mask offers incredible levels of treatment.
 But for some, they can feel a bit big and smothering.
 That’s something which the AirTouch could be accused of.
 However, we feel that every effort has been successfully made to ensure comfort levels are incredibly high.
 So you may have a full-face mask on but it will be as comfortable as your pajamas.

 What we like:

-- Freedom; light, slimline and compact, the P10 has a frame shape that can’t really be rivaled for comfort.
+Light, slimline and compact, the P10 has a frame shape that can’t really be rivaled for comfort.
 With barely any material holding your tubing in place, you’ll find this mask to be one of the most unrestrictive and comfortable masks on the market.

-- Reliable; despite its less robust structure, it tests very well.
+Despite its less robust structure, it tests very well.
 The P10 rates well in durability and reliance.

-- Sshhhhh; comfort with a mask is not only physical.
+Comfort with a mask is not only physical.
 It can also be the atmosphere it creates in your bed.
 Thankfully, with the P10’s ‘advanced air diffusion’ noise issues won’t be an issue.
 Some masks can make you sound like a deep sea diver sucking away on his regulator.
 For both you and anyone you share a bed with, this is great news for a long peaceful night of sleep.

 What we don’t like:

-- Compliance compromise?; if you venture away from the full-face masks, there is the risk of slightly reduced compliance.
+If you venture away from the full-face masks, there is the risk of slightly reduced compliance.
 In a nutshell, that means less of what your CPAP machine is doing actually being administered to you as the patient.
 However, RedMed knows what they are doing.
 They manage to maintain their incredibly high standards whilst you get all the comfort benefits.

-3. ResMed Mirage FX – Most Comfortable Nasal Mask
+3. ResMed Mirage FX (Most Comfortable Nasal Mask)

 On a list of the most comfortable CPAP masks, this had to feature.
 So light, so simple, and so very good at its job.
 Hence the name ‘mirage’; it’s going to feel like you are imagining it being on your face.